 Fig. 3.
-Likelihood contours (1-3 σ levels for two degrees of freedom) for various cosmological parameters obtained with the abundances of the REFLEX clusters.
+Likelihood contours $(1-3\sigma)$ levels for two degrees of freedom) for various cosmological parameters obtained with the abundances of the REFLEX clusters.
 Note that the lower right panel includes marginalization over $\sigma_8 = [0.70, 0.95]$.
-The parameter priors of each diagram and the marginalization range are given in the main text. cluster likelihood distributions over a large σ_8 range (see below).
+The parameter priors of each diagram and the marginalization range are given in the main text.